dpgraham/sauce-cypress-example-repo/EXERCISE.md

 ## OPTION C

-Just hang out and don't do anything.
+Just take a break and don't do anything.
 I won't judge.